gsoft-inc/wl-squide/CONTRIBUTING.md

 We use [GitHub Actions](https://github.com/features/actions) for this repository.

-You can find the configuration in the [.github/workflows](.github/workflows/) folder and the build results available [here](https://github.com/gsoft-inc/wl-squide/actions).
+You can find the configuration in the [.github/workflows](.github/workflows/) folder and the build results are available [here](https://github.com/gsoft-inc/wl-squide/actions).

-We currently have 2 builds configured:
+We currently have 3 builds configured:

 ### Changesets

-This build runs on a push on the `main` branch, and if theirs a file present in the `.changeset` folder, will publish the new package version on npm.
+This action runs on a push on the `main` branch.
+If there is a file present in the `.changeset` folder, it will publish the new package version on npm.

 ### CI

-This build will trigger when a commit is done in a PR to `main` or after a push to `main` and will run `build`, `lint-ci` and `test` commands on the source code.
+This action will trigger when a commit is done in a PR to `main` or after a push to `main` and will run `build`, `lint-ci` and `test` commands on the source code.

+### Retype

+This action will trigger when a commit is done in a PR to `main` or after a push to `main`.
+The action will generate the documentation website into the `retype` branch.
+This repository [Github Pages](https://github.com/gsoft-inc/wl-web-configs/settings/pages) is configured to automatically deploy the website from the `retype` branch.

+If you are having issue with the Retype license, make sure the `RETYPE_API_KEY` Github secret contains a valid Retype license.

 ## Add a new package to the monorepo